Euro hits $1.10 as ECB kicks off QE

 The euro currency had short-lived rally off its latest 11-year lows when the ECB revised its 2015 GDP forecasts to 1.5% from December’s 1.0% and […]

 The ECB’s monthly spending will include its existing programs to buy covered bonds and asset-backed securities.
 Of the added purchases, 12% will be debt issued by EU institutions and agencies, with the remainder in sovereign bonds.
-Buying bonds with maturities ranging from 2 to 30 years Eligible debt includes inflation-linked bonds, floating-rate notes and securities with a negative yield
+Buying bonds with maturities ranging from 2 to 30 years.
+Eligible debt also includes inflation-linked bonds, floating-rate notes and securities with a negative yield.

 Unlike the ECB’s Securities Markets Program deployed between 2010 and 2012 when the bank purchased bonds without prior notice, this time the purchase of ABS and covered-bond purchases will be undertaken by external asset managers.